Infinity-harmonic maps and morphisms: Introduction

-Here we initiate the study of infinity harmonicity on Riemannian manifolds.
-Although there are many interesting examples of infinity harmonic functions on Riemannian manifolds, we will work in the broader context of infinity harmonic maps.
+Since infinity-harmonic functions are a natural generalization of smooth distance functions, there is great potential for advancing our knowledge of Riemannian geometry through the lens of this analytic concept.
+We hope to lay the ground work for this by answering some basic questions here.
+Although there are many interesting examples of infinity-harmonic functions on Riemannian manifolds, we will work in the broader context of infinity-harmonic maps.